UrsusSynacori/etcd-browser/README.md

  * AUTH_PASS: Password for http basic auth
  * ETCD_HOST: IP of the etcd host the internal proxy should use [172.17.42.1]
  * ETCD_PORT: Port of the etcd daemon [4001]
- * SERVER_PORT: Port of builtin server
+ * SERVER_PORT: Port of built-in server

 If you use a secured etcd:
  * ETCDCTL_CA_FILE